Geonovum/KP-APIs/Werkgroep Authenticatie Autorisatie/4-Nederlands Profiel OAuth.md

 #### Client
 The User uses a client, which can be any arbitrary application decided upon by the User.
 Assumed is that the User trusts this client for interaction with the service.
-The Client is not trusted by the Resource Server.
-   **TODO** public versus semi-confidential after pre-registration.
+The authorization server has at least low trust in the client when the client is either public or semi-confidential.
 Assumptions is that the Client is aware of the specifications of the API and authorization is required.
 The Client is either using a user-agent, typically a browser, or the relevant parts are integrated into the Client application.